WillDevE/Kombinience-Projects/Discord_bots/Musho _Music_bot/README.md

 - Playlists: `https://open.spotify.com/playlist/...`
 - Albums: `https://open.spotify.com/album/...`

 For playlists and albums, the bot will add up to 25 tracks to the queue to avoid overwhelming the system.

+## Web Dashboard

+The bot includes a web dashboard accessible at `http://your-server/musho/` that provides:

+- Real-time playback information
+- Guild statistics and history
+- Song play history and analytics